Show All Answers

 Smithfield Station is located at 6420 Smithfield Rd.
 This is about one block north of Smithfield Road and Mid Cities Boulevard.
 The station has 549 parking spaces and 3 loading zones.

-Trinity Metro allows up to 18-hour parking at the TEXRail stations in North Richland Hills, so if you work a night shift or a double shift, or plan a day trip, you will be able to park in the TEXRail station lot.
+Trinity Metro allows up to 20-hour free parking at the TEXRail stations in North Richland Hills, so if you work a night shift or a double shift, or plan a day trip, you will be able to park in the TEXRail station lot.
 If you are planning to be out of town for two or more days, you should get a ride to the station and use the easy drop-off lanes.